Notes on Flask

 Quickstart

-- Setting debugtoTrueallows the execution of arbitrary code, and so should never be run in production environments.
+debugtoTrueallows the execution of arbitrary code, and so should never be run in production environments. - A variable part of an URL with a

-- If a URL has a trailing slash, accessing it without one will automatically redirect; if a URL doesn’t have a trailing slash, accessing it with one will generate a 404.
+pathconverter is like the default string converter, but also accepts slashes. - If a URL has a trailing slash, accessing it without one will automatically redirect; if a URL doesn’t have a trailing slash, accessing it with one will generate a 404.

-- Method PUTis similar toPOST, but the server might trigger the store procedure multiple times by overwriting the old values more than once.
+PUTis similar toPOST, but the server might trigger the store procedure multiple times by overwriting the old values more than once. - Form data in a

-- Form data in a PUTorPOSTrequest is accessed through theformattribute; query parameters are accessed throughargs.
+PUTorPOSTrequest is accessed through theformattribute; query parameters are accessed throughargs. - Passing an error code to

-- Passing an error code to abortcalls the corresponding method with anerrorhandler()decorator, which must return the error code after itsrender_template()call.
+abortcalls the corresponding method with anerrorhandler()decorator, which must return the error code after itsrender_template()call. - The

-- To generate a good secret key for sessions, use the output from a call to os.urandom(24).
+sessionobject is separate from therequestobject, and is implemented using cryptographically signed cookies. - To generate a good secret key for sessions, use the output from a call to

 Templates

-- In templates you have access to the config,request,session, andgobjects, and theurl_for()andget_flashed_messages()functions.
+- In templates you have access to the

-- If you want to inject secure HTML into a template, wrap it in a Markupobject before passing it to the template.
+tojson()filter, chain it withsafe()if the output is displayed inside a<script>tag. - If you want to inject secure HTML into a template, wrap it in a

-- The keys and values returned by a context processor are merged with the template context, for all templates in the app.
+Markupobject before passing it to the template. - The keys and values returned by a context processor are merged with the template context, for all templates in the app.

 Testing Flask applications

-- Flask allows testing your application by exposing the Werkzeug test Clientand handling the context locals for you.
+- Flask allows testing your application by exposing the Werkzeug test

-- The before_request()andafter_request()functions aren’t called with a test request context; for the former, callpreprocess_request()yourself.
+before_request()andafter_request()functions aren’t called with a test request context; for the former, callpreprocess_request()yourself. - The

-- The session_transaction()function allows creating or modifying a session before a request is issued in the context of the test client.
+session_transaction()function allows creating or modifying a session before a request is issued in the context of the test client.

 Logging application errors

-- To override the human-readable time returned by %(asctime)s, subclass the formatter and override theformatTime()method.
+- To override the human-readable time returned by

-- To configure loggers for third-party modules like sqlalchemy, retrieve them usinggetLogger.
+%(asctime)s, subclass the formatter and override theformatTime()method. - To configure loggers for third-party modules like

 Configuration handling

-- The configattribute is where Flask itself puts certain configuration values, extensions put their configuration values, and you can put configuration values.
+configattribute is where Flask itself puts certain configuration values, extensions put their configuration values, and you can put configuration values. - For debugging, set

-- For debugging, set TRAP_HTTP_EXCEPTIONStoTrueto not execute error handlers of HTTP exceptions, andTRAP_BAD_REQUEST_ERRORStoTrueto return tracebacks for Werkzeug andBadRequesterrors.
+TRAP_HTTP_EXCEPTIONStoTrueto not execute error handlers of HTTP exceptions, andTRAP_BAD_REQUEST_ERRORStoTrueto return tracebacks for Werkzeug andBadRequesterrors. - The

-- Best practice is to keep a default configuration, use an environment variable to switch between configurations, and use a tool like fabric to push code and configurations separately.
+from_envvarfunction specifies an environment variable that is a pathname; its contents then override values in the configuration. - Best practice is to keep a default configuration, use an environment variable to switch between configurations, and use a tool like fabric to push code and configurations separately.

-- Instance folders are suitable for values that change at runtime or configuration files, and can specify resources outside the application’s folder, or Flask.root_path.
+- Instance folders are suitable for values that change at runtime or configuration files, and can specify resources outside the application’s folder, or

 Signals

-- Signals, or events, are singletons; to emit a signal, you must pass the sender to its send()method.
+connected_to()helper method allows temporarily subscribing a function to a signal with a context manager on its own. - Signals, or events, are singletons; to emit a signal, you must pass the sender to its

 Pluggable views